Saturday, April 30, 2011

 Until today.

 This morning I came upon a worm on the sidewalk.
 It looked dead, but as I walked past it I thought it moved slightly.
 I turned around and watched, and sure enough, it moved again.
 It was obviously on the very verge of death.
-Its skin had turned dark and looked leathery, and when I picked it up it was so dehydrated it didn't even flop.
+Its skin had turned dark and looked leathery, and when I picked it up it was so dehydrated it didn't even writhe and flop around.

 Full of contrition, I dug a little hole in the soil beside the sidewalk and placed the worm in it, taking care to cover it up well to hide it from birds.